RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 **check_visibility** - (bool) does the box check to see that the entity is clearly visible (not depth behind any mask) before firing?

 ### Article5 - Room Manager
-The Room Manager is instanced once on startup, and only one can exist.
+The Room Manager is instanced once on startup, and only one can exist (singleton).
 It persists for the full duration of the level, and generally can be acecssed globally with `room_manager`.
 It is responsible for executing all the code related to AM rooms.

 #### Arguments
 `...[], ...`